hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 control](#flow-control) mechanism kicks in, the ordering might be lost on occasion.

-This unfortunate fact originates in the way how KDS handles shard ingestion rate violations.
+This fact originates in the way how KDS handles shard ingestion rate violations.
 When KDS receives a batch to be ingested, it processes each item in it one-by-one, and if some fail, it doesn't stop processing the batch.
 The result is that some items from a batch get rejected, some get ingested, but in a random manner.
 The sink does resend the un-ingested item, they won't get lost, but there is nothing it can do to preserve the initial ordering.
-This is very unfortunate since all that would be needed for avoiding this problem would be for Kinesis to reject all remaining items from the batch once one of them trips the ingestion rate limit.
-The designers probably made the choice they did to save on data traffic.

-Nothing that we can do about it at this point needs to be documented, and users of the sink need to be aware.

 ### Fault Tolerance

-Since there is no transaction support in Kinesis the sink can't support _exactly-once_ processing.
+Since there is no transaction support in Kinesis, the sink can't support _exactly-once_ processing.
 It can, however, support _at-least-once_ processing.
 It does that by ensuring it flushes all data it has taken ownership of (taken from the `Inbox` is the more accurate, developer